braze-inc/braze-docs/_docs/_hidden/private_betas/link_aliasing.md

 ### Tracking a Link

-When composing your email message, a new column will be present in the __Link Management__ tab.
-Here, you can indicate to Braze which alias you would like to be 'tracked' for segmentation purposes.
+When composing your email message, a new column will be present in the **Link Management** tab.
+Here, you can indicate to Braze which alias you would like to be "tracked" for segmentation purposes.
 Only aliases that you have indicated to be tracked will be present in segmentation filters.
 Please note that tracked aliases are only for segmentation purposes and will have no impact on your link being tracked for reporting purposes.

 #### Untracking a Link
 Untracking a link will not deallocate existing segments with the filter to the untracked alias.
 The old data will remain on the user profiles until they are evicted by newer data.
 The following segmentation filters will continue to exist but new segments cannot be created with that filter.

 ### Segment Filters

-![link_aliasing_segmentation_filters][5]
+![Segmentation Filters for Link Aliasing][5]

+#### Clicked Alias in Campaign or Canvas
+Retarget users based on any alias that was clicked in the campaign or Canvas step.
+Because aliases are considered "global", any global alias will target link clicks from all campaigns and Canvas steps.

 #### Clicked Alias in Campaign
 Retarget users based on the specific alias that was clicked in a campaign.
 Only the campaigns that have aliases which were tracked will be reflected here.